 She threw a bar towel at me.
 “Speak for yourself.”

 An hour later, she and I sat in her car in the parking lot.
 Tonight had been crazy busy, and even though I’d spent half of it pissed off, I couldn’t deny that the energy in the place had been infectious.
-I was still riding high off of it, like the true extrovert I was, and even though I knew a crash was coming, I wasn’t ready to go home just yet.
+I was still riding high off of it, like the true extrovert I was, and while I knew a crash was coming, I wasn’t ready to go home just yet.

-“So what happened with you and Jakob?”
+“What happened with you and Jakob?”
 Nina asked.

 Her brows shot up.
 “Only an idiot or a madman would sell drugs in Kearny.”